jgnewman/lyriql/README.md

 Notice that each of these fields makes use of a type checker to ensure that they always return the correct type of data.
 In particular, the `friends` field will only be happy if it returns an array of `Person` objects.

 When the `friends` resolver runs, it will fetch a list of user objects from the database and return the raw list.
 Because the `friends` type checker demands a list of `Person`s, each object in the list will be recursively passed through the `Person` spec in order to properly resolve their respective fields.
-The recursion doesn't go on forever because our query doesn't request every friend's friends' friends, etc – just one users list of friends.
+The recursion doesn't go on forever because our query doesn't request every friend's friends' friends, etc – just one user's list of friends.

 ## Digging deeper